juliandecloe/Poll/README.md

 Once you have achieved the core functionality of your website, you can please the users using browsers with additional browser features by giving them extra features and styling that older or less advanced broswers don't have.
 It is a luxury really... but don't we love luxery!

 ### Progressive Enhancement for poll

+#### Styling
+The user story is for the teacher and the students.
+Students are mostly younger.
+A lot of young people like modern websites.
+This is the reason why kept my website as clean as possible, to give them a pleasant experience.
+I chose the color blue because it was the first color that came in mind when I thought about polls.
+I kept the styling pretty much the same as the styling in the [wireflow](#wireflow).

 #### Scroll To Top
 I made a simple button that makes sure the user can go back up to the top of the page after scrolling for a while.
 I used `scrollTo` to set the new scrollposition.